APA-Accredited Internship In Professional Psychology

 Statement On Diversity

 CAPS is committed to the promotion and affirmation of diversity through a safe and welcoming environment.
-Our declared mission in providing mental health services emphasizes that people representing the rich diversity of our campus use our services receives respectful treatment.
+Our declared mission in providing mental health services emphasizes that people representing the rich diversity of our campus who use our services receive respectful treatment.
 As one of the most diverse campuses in the country, we have a particular responsibility and opportunity to promote and live up to these convictions.

 CAPS values the diversity among its staff and within the University of Houston community.
 We share the high value placed by the professional ethics and standards of the various mental health disciplines represented at CAPS on the dignity and worth of the individual.
 We seek to promote awareness of and sensitivity toward differences in gender, ethnicity, culture, race, sexual orientation, age, physical and mental abilities, religious/spiritual beliefs, class, socioeconomic status, as well as other types of diversity.
 All staff members at CAPS affirm their respect for the dignity and worth of each individual who seek services here and strive for the preservation and protection of fundamental human rights.